berkeli/cyf-second-api/README.md

 # cyf-second-api for Week 2

 This is the 2nd API for the task of week 2.
-It is a simple nodeJS app.
+It is a simple nodeJS app that returns your worst food.

 ## Instructions

 1. Fork this repo.
-2. edit variables in index.js i.e. YOUR_NAME and YOUR_WORST_FOOD
+2. Edit variables in index.js i.e. YOUR_NAME and YOUR_WORST_FOOD
 3. Commit your changes.
 4. Proceed to deploy on AWS ec2 instance.